 The Obed-edom we are looking at (“Obed-edom the Gittite”) is referred to in 2 Samuel 6:10,11 (twice), 2 Samuel 6:12 (twice); 1 Chronicles 13:13,14 (twice) and 1 Chronicles 15:25.
 The other 11 times the name is used refer to at least three men, but perhaps more.

 Here is a list of descriptions of the men these verses refer to:

 So how many different Obed-edoms are there?
 It seems impossible to tell with certainty, but the distinctions give some hints.

-From this, it seems most likely that there were at least four men called Obed-edom, maybe more.
+We conclude that at least four men were called Obed-edom – maybe more.

 Back to the question of whether being a Levite would qualify Obed-edom to look after the ark.
 As has been mentioned, some suggest that if Obed-edom came from Gath-rimmon – a Kohathite town – then he could have looked after and even carried the ark.

 A little bit of background will help with understanding the next first few steps in this investigation.